 What a lay-off is

-If your employer has reduction in demand for your type of work, they might need to make cut-backs.
-Your employer is normally entitled to tell you not to come into work, but in many cases they will still have to pay you full pay.
+If your employer has less demand for your type of work, they might need to make cut-backs.
+Your employer is normally entitled to tell you not to come into work, but in many cases they'll still have to pay you full pay.

-If you are not an employee, for example, if you are a temp, you do not have a right to paid work and so you cannot be laid-off.
+If you're not an employee, for example, if you're a temp, you don't have a right to paid work and so you can't be laid-off.

 If your employer doesn't have enough work for you, they may tell you to stay at home.
 If you are off work for at least one complete working day, this is a lay-off.